 Real-time Clock

 This example workspace renders a real-time clock which can either use the system time, to show the actual time, or a start time which you select.
+The example is programmed to start at 0:00:00 which is convenient for use as a simple timer.

 How It Works